awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-permissions-reference.md

 **Using Wildcard Characters**

 You specify an ARN, with or without a wildcard character \(\*\), as the resource value in the policy's `Resource` field\.
 You can use a wildcard to specify multiple actions or resources\.
-For example, `codebuild:*` specifies all AWS CodeBuild actions and `codebuild:Batch*` specifies all AWS CodeBuild actions that begin with the word `Batch`\.
+For example, `codebuild:*` specifies all CodeBuild actions and `codebuild:Batch*` specifies all CodeBuild actions that begin with the word `Batch`\.
 The following example grants access to all build project with names that begin with `my`:

 ```
 arn:aws:codebuild:us-east-2:123456789012:project/my*